Find the answers to the top ten most frequently asked questions about butterflies and moths:

 Moths are declining in the UK.
 Studies have found the overall number of moths has decreased by third since 1968.
 The situation is particularly bad in southern Britain, where moth numbers are down by almost half.
 Many individual species have declined dramatically in recent decades and over 60 became extinct in the 20th century.

 The Moths Count project aims to encourage interest in moths throughout the UK and to establish an ongoing National Moth Recording Scheme to improve knowledge and conservation of the 900+ species of larger moths.
-Go to the Moths Count website to check out the amazing moth gallery, find out more about moths, moth recording and how you can get involved.

 Most butterfly species in Britain spend the winter as eggs, larvae (caterpillars) or pupae.
 However, Brimstone, Comma, Peacock and Small Tortoiseshell hibernate as adult butterflies (as do some moths).
 Red Admiral butterflies are also starting to hibernate in small numbers due to climate change.